 The Willamette River is a cornerstone of Oregon, flowing 187 miles from Eugene to Portland with many twists, turns and surprises along the way.
 In Mt.
 Hood Territory, the river plummets over iconic Willamette Falls, an important fishing and trading site for Oregon Tribes and a site of early industry, including the first long-range power transmission.

 But the Willamette River is more than a scenic backdrop or piece of history.
 It’s ripe with recreation opportunities from quick stand-up paddleboard (SUP) outings to multiday paddle and camping trips.
-The Willamette Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
+The Willamette Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river and connect to several bustling Mt.
+Hood Territory communities.
 In addition to detailed itineraries and maps, the Willamette Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
-Read on to learn about the Willamette Water Trail and the bustling Mt.
-Hood Territory communities it connects to.

 The first step to your adventure on the Willamette River is deciding where you’d like to go!
 With 187 miles of diverse river terrain, that decision can be intimidating.
 The Willamette Water Trail offers river itinerary ideas, from multiday river camping adventures to day trip excursions.
 Mt.
 Hood Territory is the home of two unique Willamette Water Trail day trip itineraries.
 Click the itineraries below to plan your paddle, including navigational tips and safety alerts.